n-o-karma/Dark_Sky_Finder/README.md

 We hope you enjoy our interactive map!<br />

-✶ To use the map use the template folder to access the html ✶ <br />
+✶ To use the map open the template folder to access the html ✶ <br />